mattriley/node-module-composer/README-TEMPLATE.md

 ## Overriding modules == Stubbing made simple

 The `overrides` option can be used to override any part of the module hierarchy.
 This can be useful for stubbing in tests.

+The top-level `composer` option, `overrides`, takes an object keyed by module name.

 ```js
 const modules = {